Skorpio-X/Bullet-Ball/README.md

 Download this repository and unzip it, and also download the Godot engine from https://godotengine.org

-Open Godot, click on "scan", select the Bullet Ball directory, then click on "run" and the game will start.
+Open Godot, click on "scan", select the Dyna Ball directory, then click on "run" and the game will start.

 ## Controls